joyanedel/fintual-portfolio/backend/README.md

 poetry install
 ```

-After that you can run the following command to start the server:
+After that you can run the following command to start the server in development mode:

 ```bash
 poetry run fastapi dev src/server.py